Introduction

 Also take note that not all programs support all the Tablebases.
 Yace for example, currently does not use the 4+1 tablebases [ King and 3 pieces/pawns on a side versus a alone King] , because such positions are easily won most of the time barring rare cases [Like double rook pawns, wrong coloured bishop and King vers King].

 You might also not want to download 6 man Nalimov endgame tablebase (see also here) because I think currently only a few Chess programs support them, although it's usually a simple matter for the programmers to activate them.
 These include Crafty, Sjeng , Quark , King of Kings[all free Winboard Chess engines ] and perhaps Rebel Tiger .
-NEW!
 I have read that the Fritz6 engine itself does not probe the 6 men tablebases, but only uses them when they occur on the board.

 Generating Nalimov 6 piece tablebases requires the heavy duty use of 64 bit computers and is currently out of reach of most normal users.